amirci/smartview-blog/_posts/2015-08-07-exporting_data.markdown

 The exported file will have a timestamp as part of its name, for example `SmartView-in-progress-20150807144946.csv`.

+You can choose to export a single release if you wish to do so.
+Each release has a <i class="fa fa-download"></i> button to export all the stories for that release.

 ### CSV format

 The file includes the following information on each column: